Emus4ios/adbks/README.md

 for trollstore install this apps manger ipa with it : https://tigisoftware.com/download/AppsManager_1.8.1.ipa

-to use it simply download an adbk that u want tap share it  to apps manger after a u share it apps manger will open u will see an option called  restore appdata tap on it after it restores open the app u restored the data to u should have premium/vip i  said app
+to use it simply download an adbk that u want tap share on  it  then share it to apps manger after u share it apps manger will open u will see an option called  restore appdata tap on it after it restores open the app u restored the data to

+u should have premium/vip in  said app